 Archaeological Study of Montpelier's Enslaved Community

 From 2010-2013, archaeologists at Montpelier uncovered evidence at three different sites of homes for the enslaved community at Montpelier.
+(This project was partially funded by a three-year NEH Collaborative Research Grant).
 These homes were abandoned in the 1840s when the Dolley Madison sold Montpelier (including the enslaved individuals that made up this community) with the former homes either being razed or allowed to decay in place, Since that time, these sites have been undisturbed, leaving a veritable treasure trove of evidence for appearance of the homes for various members of the enslaved community.
 This four-year study allowed us to recover enough evidence for the appearance to reconstruct what the homes of the enslaved domestics, skilled artisans, and field slaves.
 A key part of this research project has been our public programs where participants can spend a week working with our archaeological staff.
+Each of these sites is briefly described below and there are links provided fro the full excavation report and the full analysis of artifacts recovered from each site.

 Archaeological excavations of these homes revealed these structures to have wooden floors, brick or stone chimneys, glazed windows, and to be framed structures.
 As such, these structures were a far cry from the crude log cabins that most slaves (and for that matter most folks in the American South) lived in.
 These homes created a neat village type appearance that was meant to be seen from the mansion--and as they were within the formal grounds of the Madison's home, meant to be seen.
 Rather than presenting a better quality of life, residents of these homes would be under the constant scrutiny of the main house, had raised wooden floors that would left in drafts, and not have large amounts of yard space for their daily activities.
 In addition, activities in this yard space (such as the smoke houses and barbecue trench) were directed more towards the conveniences of the Madisons rather than the families living in this space.
 The contrast to these homes can be seen in the neighboring structure lived in by Granny Millie.
 Today the South Yard is "ghosted" with timber-frame outlines to show the size and location of the homes and buildings that were once here.
 For more information on this site, see the end of season blog.